DavidLXu/DavidLXu.github.io/_posts/2026-06-19-blog-post-t-rex-paper-notes.md

 | MLP Force + VQ-VAE Force | 59% |
 | w/o Async | 60% |

-Several takeaways:

-- Removing tactile drops average success from **65%** to **42%**.
-- Force and deformation are complementary.
+Removing tactile drops success from **65%** to **42%**.
+Force and deformation both help, the temporal VQ-VAE improves force modeling, and asynchronous refinement adds a smaller but still meaningful gain.
+The training ablation further supports the recipe:
-- The VQ-VAE temporal force representation helps.
-- Asynchronous tactile refinement matters, though it is a smaller gap than removing tactile entirely.

-The training recipe ablation also supports the three-stage design:

 | Recipe | Average |
 |---|---:|